[Tokyo] A tourist spot from the Edo period! Stroll around Oji, Kita Ward

-Oji, Kita Ward, has been popular as a scenic tourist destination since the Edo period, including Asukayama, where the 8th Shogun Yoshimune planted cherry blossoms.
-It has also been used as the home of Mitsuhiko Asami in Yasuo Uchida's detective novels ``Asami Mitsuhiko Series,'' and has also been used as a filming location for a special TV drama.
-Now, let's take a walk around the town of Mitsuhiko Asami, including Asukayama Park, Nasu Falls, and Hiratsuka Shrine.
+Oji in Kita Ward has been a popular tourist destination since the Edo period for its scenic beauty, including Asukayama, where the 8th Shogun Yoshimune planted cherry trees.
+It was also used as a filming location for a TV special drama, featuring the hometown of Mitsuhiko Asami from Yasuo Uchida's detective novel series, "Mitsuhiko Asami."
+Let's take a stroll around the town of Mitsuhiko Asami, visiting places like Asukayama Park, Nanushi Falls, and Hiratsuka Shrine

-Otonashi River Water Park, also visited by Mitsuhiko Asami
+Otonashigawa Water Park, visited by Mitsuhiko Asami

-Otonashi River Shinsui Park is located right next to JR Oji Station.
-It's on the opposite side of the rotary.
-It is also one of the ``100 Best City Parks in Japan''.
-During the cherry blossom season, 21 Yoshino cherry trees make this a beautiful cherry blossom viewing spot.
-The Otonashi River is flowing in the middle of the photo.
-This is the place where Mitsuhiko Asami often came to play when he was a child, and it often appears in the drama "Mitsuhiko Asami Series."
-In addition, it is also the filming location for the special drama series ``Okashina Detective'', which has moved from Saturday Wide Theater to Sunday Wide.
-This series starring Shiro Ito and Michiko Haneda is also set in a prince.
+Otonashigawa Waterside Park is located right next to JR Oji Station, on the opposite side of the rotary.
+It is also one of the "100 Best Urban Parks of Japan."
+During cherry blossom season, the 21 Somei-Yoshino cherry trees make a beautiful spot for cherry blossom viewing.
+The Otonashigawa River flows through the center of the photo.
+This is where Azami Mitsuhiko often came to play as a child, and it has frequently appeared in the drama "Azami Mitsuhiko Series."
+It was also the filming location for the special drama series "Okashina Keiji," which originally aired on Saturday Wide Theater and is now aired on Sunday Wide.
+This series, starring Ito Shiro and Haneda Michiko, is also set in Oji

 INFORMATION

-nameOtonashi Water Park
+name Otonashi Water Park

-address1-1 Ojihonmachi, Kita-ku, Tokyo 114-0022
+address 1-1 Ojihonmachi, Kita-ku, Tokyo 114-0022

 GOOGLE MAP